bmlt-enabled/BMLTiOSLib/README.md

 ----------
 ***Version 1.1.1.3001* ** *- November 29, 2017*

 - Spruced up this README, and tweaked some settings in the project.
-Temporarily disabled the "auto-jazzy."
-There seems to be an issue with Jazzy.

 ***Version 1.1.1.3000* ** *- November 23, 2017*